Iqwertz/Depictor/readme.md

 Depictor is a web app that runs on a Raspberry Pi.
 It provides a simple and clean web interface to easily generate and draw images on an 2d plotter.
 It features automatic background removal, custom gcode settings, print time estimates, gallery with previous prints and many more features.
+It is currently optimized for GRBL plotter, but the basic feautres should work with most plotter.

 The image conversion is based on the [Drawbot_image_to_gcode_v2](https://github.com/Scott-Cooper/Drawbot_image_to_gcode_v2) project.